AdobeDocs/platform-learn.en/help/data-collection/event-forwarding/quick-start-workflows.md

 ---
 # Use quick start workflows in Data Collection

 Learn how to use quick start workflows to accelerate implementation.
-For more information on the Meta Conversions API quick start workflow, please visit [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/server/meta/overview.html?lang=en#quick-start).
+For more information on the Meta Conversions API quick start workflow, visit [the documentation](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/server/meta/overview.html?lang=en#quick-start).

 >[!VIDEO](https://video.tv.adobe.com/v/3424500?learn=on)